namankhare/blackboard-automatic-online-class-attender/README.md

 # BlackBoard Online Class Attender Bot

-This bot attends the online classes held on BlackBoard, according to the given timetable using selenium and python3.
+This bot attends the online classes held on BlackBoard, according to the given timetable using selenium, sqlite3 and python3.

 ## Configure